Find Affordable College Courses

 University Center, MI

-Saginaw Valley State University landed the #9 spot in the 2023 rankings for the best value master’s degree radio, television and digital communication programs.
-Saginaw Valley State University is a medium-sized public school located in the medium-sized suburb of University Center.
+With a ranking of #9, Saginaw Valley State University did quite well on this year’s best value schools for radio, television and digital communication students working on their master’s degree.
+Saginaw Valley State University is a medium-sized public school located in the midsize suburb of University Center.

 Saginaw Valley State University graduate students pay an average of $29,622 in tuition and fees each year.

-Full Radio, Television & Digital Communication at Saginaw Valley State University Report
+Read full report on Radio, Television & Digital Communication at Saginaw Valley State University

 #10